6 Null Hypothesis Testing

 treat = rbinom(n = 1, size = PperGroup, prob = pT)

-testStatistic[i] = control/(treat+control) # test statistic
+testStatistic[i] = treat/(treat+control) # test statistic

 }